Please prepare your manuscript according to the Corwin Author's Guide.

 When do you expect to have your content ready?
 (Please be realistic in planning your schedule).

 What experience, background, or other qualifications do you have that make you uniquely qualified to undertake this project?
 What articles or books have you previously published and where?
 In what professional associations are you active and at which conferences do you present?
 Please explain and attach your vita or résumé.
 If you are an active consultant, please also provide details about the nature of your work.
 In addition, if you are interested in being considered for Corwin’s author consulting program, please include the following with your proposal: A video clip of you delivering professional development to an audience – no more than 30 minutes in length, a cover letter of interest that addresses why you want to become a consultant with Corwin, a list of at least five references, a description of the current professional development sessions you offer (including keynotes, workshops, implementation opportunities, coaching, etc.), and client testimonials speaking to the power of your work.

-When not working, you can usually find Ariel doing yoga at the beach, reading with a glass of wine, or writing a book review on her blog, One Little Library.
+When not working, you can usually find Ariel rock climbing, hiking, doing yoga, or reading with a glass of wine.

 Arnis Burvikovs, Executive Editor

 EDUCATIONAL LEADERSHIP, TECHNOLOGY

 Despite a classics education at Boston Latin High and the University of Massachusetts, Arnis found himself tending bar and roofing after his teaching position at Falmouth High School fell victim to a statewide budget cut.
 Winter and roofing were not a great fit so he interviewed as a temporary sales representative at Little, Brown and Company and relocated to Chicago.
 His publishing career has spanned sales, sales management, and editorial positions at college publishers such as Little/Brown, West and Allyn & Bacon.
 In his last position, he edited textbooks in the Educational Psychology, Leadership, and Technology areas for Allyn & Bacon.